thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 The No-Operation token is represented by an underscore symbol (`_`).

-The idea behind this token is to specify that the desired result for an expression is to actually *do nothing*, i.e. do exactly as if the processable attribute (e.g. `th:text`) was not there at all.
+The idea behind this token is to specify that the desired result for an expression is to *do nothing*, i.e. do exactly as if the processable attribute (e.g. `th:text`) was not there at all.

 Among other possibilities, this allows developers to use prototyping text as default values.
 For example, instead of:

 ```html
 <span th:text="${user.name} ?: 'no user authenticated'">...</span>